Zorlin/torrust-installer-mac/README.md

 # torrust-installer
-This is an Ansible-based installer for [Torrust](https://github.com/torrust/torrust).
-You can use it to set up a Torrust private tracker with minimal effort.
+This is an Ansible-based installer for [Torrust](https://github.com/torrust/torrust), hacked to run on macOS for development purposes.

 ## Requirements

 You will need the following:

-* A computer with Ansible installed (hint: sudo apt install ansible or follow [these directions](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems)).
+* A computer with Ansible installed (hint: brew install ansible or follow [these directions](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems)).
-* A server you wish to install Torrust on, with a domain name pointed at the server via DNS.
+* A Mac you wish to develop on (hint: it's probably the same computer)

 ## Getting started